ktw5691/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-Kenneth is a graduate student in Quantitative Psychology at the University of Notre Dame.
+Kenneth is a PhD candidate in Quantitative Psychology at the University of Notre Dame.
 His research is currently focused in two streams: integrative data analysis and text mining.
-He is generally interested in Bayesian statistics, multilevel modeling, topic modeling, statistical software development, and cognition.
+He is generally interested in Bayesian statistics, multilevel modeling, topic modeling, statistical software development, and their application to advancing psychological research.
 He currently works with Dr. Lijuan (Peggy) Wang in the [Lab for Developmental and Health Methodology](https://ldhrm.nd.edu) researching integrative data analysis methods.
 He collaborates on applied research on comparative cognition in a variety of species with Dr. Caroline DeLong's [Comparative Cognition and Perception Lab](https://www.rit.edu/delonglab/).